vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

 EQI is able to resume processing of tasks within QCG-PilotJob Manager if the workflow was not completed (for example when it was stopped due to crossing the walltime limit).
-The resume mechanism is enabled by default and it is used whenever Executor is inited with the campaign for which EQI processing was already started but not completed.
+The resume mechanism is enabled by default and it is used whenever Executor is inited with the campaign for which EQI processing was already started but not yet completed.
+For more information see :ref:`Resume mechanism`